 How We Can Help You?

-Our office will work with you to explore the nature of the job being filled by an applicant and the actual minimum requirements that you would accept in hiring a worker for that job.
-Our office has explained the DOL requirement in detail because we would like you to understand why the job description and minimum requirements we develop for the labor certification application are likely to be more detailed than the description and job requirements you may use in your normal hiring practices.
+Our attorneys will work with you to explore the nature of the job being filled by an applicant and the actual minimum requirements that you would accept in hiring a worker for that job.
+Our attorneys have explained the DOL requirement in detail because we would like you to understand why the job description and minimum requirements we develop for the labor certification application are likely to be more detailed than the description and job requirements you may use in your normal hiring practices.
 That difference is based on the different purposes and goals of the two procedures.

 The information you provide will be crucial in successfully preparing the application, and we will need to spend sufficient time with you to develop that information.
 Once the job description and minimum requirements are developed, you will need to be involved in the following steps: